 If you transport medicine too fast or too slow, the medicine may not work as well, or you may have more side effects.

 A pharmacogenomic test can help your medical team know how well the SLCO1B1 transporter will work.
-The test results can help your doctor and pharmacist choose the correct type or dose of medicine to give you.
+The test results can help your doctors and pharmacists choose the correct type or dose of medicine to give you.
+Please share your pharmacogenomic test results with all your new doctors and pharmacists.

-The results of your SLCO1B1 test will place you into one of four groups:
+The results of your SLCO1B1 test will place you into 1 of 5 SLCO1B1 gene groups:

 The SLCO1B1 transporter helps in the breakdown of many medicines, including statins, medicines used to lower cholesterol levels.
 Depending on what gene group you are in, you may need a lower dose of some medicines or a different medicine.